kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/WhatDoesItDoImg-3/SupportedLanguagesForBeModule/Index.rst

 - German

-To get the full list of available languages for the original Piwik application, please look into the official Matomo blog at `https://matomo.org/translations/ <https://matomo.org/translations/>`_ .
+To get the full list of available languages for the original Matomo application, please look into the official Matomo blog at `https://matomo.org/translations/ <https://matomo.org/translations/>`_ .